OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Create an Outlook add-in project

-Use the Yeoman generator to create an Outlook add-in project.

 1. Run the following command to create an add-in project using the Yeoman generator:

     ```command&nbsp;line